-Example inside the clos expected to ex hours.
-The da is sleeping 18-month-old daughter strapped in her car child seat ed car even though he knew the temperature that afternoon was ceed 90 degrees.
-He left the child unattended for a number of ughter died from the excessive heat buildup inside the vehicle. father had no intent of injuring his daughter, he is still criminally Specific crime elements establish that a For example, A s its own set of specific elements that must be proven to a crime has been committed.
-Penal Code Section 459 identifies the crime of burglary.
-It also crime of burglary is complete when: n or specified structure t to commit grand or petty theft or any felony.
-NOTE: At a felony preliminary hearing, the district attorney, representing the state, must establish that all the essential elements of the crime are present, otherwise the defendant will not be bound over for trial.
+A father left his sleeping 18-month-old daughter strapped in her car child seat inside the closed car even though he knew the temperature that afternoon was expected to exceed 90 degrees.
+He left the child unattended for a number of hours.
+The daughter died from the excessive heat buildup inside the vehicle.
+Although the father had no intent of injuring his daughter, he is still criminally negligent.

+Specific crime elements

+Each crime has its own set of specific elements that must be proven to establish that a crime has been committed.

+For example, Penal Code Section 459 identifies the crime of burglary.
+It also states that the crime of burglary is complete when:

+- any person

+- enters

+- a building or specified structure

+- with intent to commit grand or petty theft or any felony.

+At a felony preliminary hearing, the district attorney, representing the state, must establish that all the essential elements of the crime are present, otherwise the defendant will not be bound over for trial.

 To be a crime there must be criminal intent or criminal negligence.
 Whether it is a general intent or specific intent crime is really a matter for the prosecutor.